logiqe/Toolkit_Assistant/world_builder_instructions.md

 16. **NEVER use `RectAreaLight`** — it silently emits NO light without `RectAreaLightUniformsLib`, which is unavailable in this sandbox.
 For ceiling panels, fluorescent tubes, windows, or any flat luminaire: use `emissive` + `emissiveIntensity` on the surface, plus 1–2 real `PointLight`/`SpotLight` to actually illuminate the room.
 17. **Indoor scenes need real fill light.** AmbientLight + HemisphereLight alone produce a flat, grey look.
 Add at least one `DirectionalLight` or 2–3 `PointLight`/`SpotLight` (respecting the ≤3 shadow-casting / ≤12 total limit) so geometry has visible relief and shadows.
 18. **Use procedural canvas textures for surface detail.** Generate `THREE.CanvasTexture` from a 2D canvas (noise, gradients, stripes, labels) and assign to `map` / `roughnessMap` / `normalMap`.
 This is fully self-contained and is the single biggest driver of realism.
 See §6.
+19. **Every scene MUST include the inline `THREE.VRButton` definition AND append it**: `document.body.appendChild(THREE.VRButton.createButton(renderer));` — without the append line the Enter VR button never appears and the scene cannot be entered on a headset.

 ---